Korean Bison Bowls

 1. In a small bowl, combine coconut sugar, soy sauce, sesame oil, red pepper flakes, and ground ginger.
 Whisk to combine.

-2. Heat 1 Tbs. oil in a large skillet over medium high heat.
-Add garlic and cook until fragrant, about 1 minute.
+2. Heat a large skillet over medium high heat.
+Spray with cooking spray and add garlic and cook until fragrant, about 1 minute.
 Stir constantly to avoid burning the garlic.

 3. Add ground bison and cook until browned, about 5 minutes, breaking it up with a wooden spatula as it cooks.
 Drain excess fat.